Geo-Ron/esphome-PelletStove/README.md

   - The Nemaxx P6 is **identical** to the HY 6A.
 - Cleveland Ironworks stove.
   - Their model [No.215](https://www.cleveland-ironworks.com/no-215-mini-pellet-stove.html) really looks like the same HY 6A.
+- But also other brands: Sole, Grace Ningbo

 </details>